dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 The in-memory cache provider stores session data in the memory of the server where the app resides.
 In a server farm scenario:

 * Use *sticky sessions* to tie each session to a specific app instance on an individual server.
 [Azure App Service](https://azure.microsoft.com/services/app-service/) uses [Application Request Routing (ARR)](/iis/extensions/planning-for-arr/using-the-application-request-routing-module) to enforce sticky sessions by default.
 However, sticky sessions can affect scalability and complicate web app updates.
 A better approach is to use a Redis or SQL Server distributed cache, which doesn't require sticky sessions.
 For more information, see <xref:performance/caching/distributed>.
-* The session cookie is encrypted via [IDataProtector](/dotnet/api/microsoft.aspnetcore.dataprotection.idataprotector).
+* The session cookie is encrypted via <xref:Microsoft.AspNetCore.DataProtection.IDataProtector>.
 Data Protection must be properly configured to read session cookies on each machine.
 For more information, see <xref:security/data-protection/introduction> and [Key storage providers](xref:security/data-protection/implementation/key-storage-providers).

 ### Configure session state

 The [Microsoft.AspNetCore.Session](https://www.nuget.org/packages/Microsoft.AspNetCore.Session/) package, which is included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app), provides middleware for managing session state.
 To enable the session middleware, `Startup` must contain:

-* Any of the [IDistributedCache](/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache) memory caches.
+* Any of the <xref:Microsoft.Extensions.Caching.Distributed.IDistributedCache> memory caches.
 The `IDistributedCache` implementation is used as a backing store for session.
 For more information, see <xref:performance/caching/distributed>.
-* A call to [AddSession](/dotnet/api/microsoft.extensions.dependencyinjection.sessionservicecollectionextensions.addsession) in `ConfigureServices`.
+* A call to <xref:Microsoft.Extensions.DependencyInjection.SessionServiceCollectionExtensions.AddSession%2A> in `ConfigureServices`.
-* A call to [UseSession](/dotnet/api/microsoft.aspnetcore.builder.sessionmiddlewareextensions.usesession#Microsoft_AspNetCore_Builder_SessionMiddlewareExtensions_UseSession_Microsoft_AspNetCore_Builder_IApplicationBuilder_) in `Configure`.
+* A call to <xref:Microsoft.AspNetCore.Builder.SessionMiddlewareExtensions.UseSession%2A> in `Configure`.

 The following code shows how to set up the in-memory session provider with a default in-memory implementation of `IDistributedCache`: